HL7/davinci-deqm/source/pages/col.md

 {% include examplebutton.html example="subscribe-measure-example" b_title = "Click Here To See Example COL Subscription" %}

-## COL Measure Reporting Interactions:
+## COL Measure Reporting Interactions

 In the following interactions, The Payer("Aggregator") is acting in the role of the *Reporter*.